isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 ---
 ### About the Event

+##### A Carnival of Science, Technology, Engineering, Arts and Mathematics!

-##### S.T.E.A.M.
-Lab is a two-day learning and tinkering carnival for children and teens!
+S.T.E.A.M.
+Lab is a two-day learning and tinkering carnival for children and teens featuring virtual reality, robotics, astronomy, botany and more,

-Enjoy various interactive booths exploring thrilling experiences and new technologies, featuring virtual reality, robotics, gerontech and even deep space objects.
 You'll even get to <a href="“#participate”">redeem an exclusive S.T.E.A.M.
 Activity Pack</a> when you learn and play at S.T.E.A.M.
 Lab!

 <center><table style="width:50%;">
 <tbody>